-WASHINGTON — Millions of children worldwide skipped their classes on Friday to send a resoundingly clear but simple message: They are leading the way to take on the global climate crisis, because government leaders are acting like children.
+WASHINGTON (AN) — Millions of children worldwide skipped their classes on Friday to send a resoundingly clear but simple message: They are leading the way to take on the global climate crisis, because government leaders are acting like children.

 "We want to do something while there is still time.
 Adults are not paying attention.
 They are always on their phones," said 10-year-old Eva Steinman, who was marching with her father, Jon, and tens of thousands of other protesters in downtown Washington.

 The crowds of animated kids and teens in the U.S. capital, enough to fill a large stadium, far outnumbered adults in a mix of excitement to be taking a day off from school along with sincere anger and deep-seated fear over the existential threat of rising global average temperatures.

 The student-led climate protests quickly spread to more than 150 countries around the world, raising pressure on governments to commit to significant and immediate actions to slow global warming at a three-day summit at the United Nations headquarters in New York that starts on Saturday.

 In capitals and other major cities, the youth-led day of demonstrations urged world leaders to listen to the best science available, ensure climate justice and equity and prevent global temperatures from rising more than 1.5 degrees Celsius above pre-industrial levels.